montsea999/montserrat-alvarez/README.md

 ### After starting to study geological engineering, validate the subjects passed and transfer my expedient and continue my studies in Geology, and end up working in in the banking sector for fourteen years, I decided in 2019 to train more seriously in Web Development, because I am passionate about ❤️ ❤️ , and I'm excited about the idea of earning a living working on what I'm passionate about, if possible. 🍀🤞🙂

+I am currently in an ERTE situation, and I continue training in both front end development and web design.

 🚀 🚀 🚀 🚀 🚀 🚀 🚀 🚀 🚀 🚀 🚀 🚀 🚀 🚀 🚀 🚀